A comprehensive Hawaii airport guide – how to get around fast and easy at each airport

 The Kahalui Airport is located right on the outskirts of town and less than 2.5 miles to the central business hub of Kahalui along with all the shopping conveniences, port, and government services in the area.
 A combination of open-air walkways and closed pavilions, you’ll immediately see and smell the wonderful ginger and plumeria blossoms that greet you right when you arrive your gate.

-The 2nd largest airport in Hawaii, the vibe is still laid back and casual at all the gates, arrival pavilions and shopping arcades.
+The 2nd largest airport in Hawaii by the volume of arrival and departure flights to the island.
+Even with the traffic, the general vibe around the airport is laid back and casual at all the gates, arrival pavilions and shopping arcades.
+There are one -offs where flights booked back-to-back will increase the waiting and check-in process.
 The OGG is named to honor a local aviation pioneer Bertram J. Hogg, who is nothing short of a local legend in the area and eventually became director of flight operations at Hawaiian Airlines.

 Once you check in and pass the TSA areas, visitors can relax in any of the waiting areas, check out the shops and kiosks around the main pavilion or look for a snack or heartier meal in the many restaurants and fast-food places there.
 Car rental facilities are conveniently located at a consolidated rental car facility close to the airport luggage claim area.
 There are shuttles available to local hotels, Uber and taxis to take you where you need to go.